This is a summation and not a conclusion. The reader must reach their own conclusions with regard to the validity of Mormonism.

 Is it possible that in the face of all these myriad difficulties and inconsistencies that the LDS Church is true?

 But it is not just a matter of possibility, there are few things that are not possible. it is a matter of probability.
-What are the probabilities that in spite of the overwhelming evidence that the church’s narrative does not correspond with reality, that the Mormon church is nonetheless the, “one true church.”
+What are the probabilities that in spite of the overwhelming evidence that the church’s narrative does not correspond with reality, and whose founder, while brilliant, was a lascivious, self-aggrandizing liar, that the Mormon church is nonetheless the, “one true church?”

 Not according to many leaders in the church that have given lip service to the diligent search for truth: